Iceland in May. Welcoming the Midnight Sun!

 Whale watching is an all-year activity, but it is available only in certain places in Iceland during winter.
 During summer, there are many places where you can go whale watching, including Reykjavik.

-Once the summer season is coming, the marine life in the Atlantic ocean comes back around Iceland for breeding.
+Once the summer season is coming, the Atlantic Ocean’s marine life returns around Iceland for breeding.
 The summer season for whale watching started this year on the 1st of April.
-Check this blog to find the best places to see whales in Iceland.

 Puffin watching is a popular summer activity.
 In some parts of Iceland, puffins are coming earlier.
 This year, people spotted some puffins in Borgarfjörður Eystri at the beginning of April.
-Starting in May, many puffin watching tours are available all over Iceland.
+Starting in May, many puffin-watching tours are available all over Iceland.

 Check this blog to find the best places to see puffins in Iceland.